 Sarah’s story ‘Echolocation’ was shortlisted from 6000 entries for the Commonwealth Short Story Prize in 2017.
 It was published by adda stories and is available to read online.

-Sarah also writes short fiction.
-You can read an extract of her story, published in the Oxford Literary Review, below.
+You can also read an extract of ‘Conversion Disorder’, published in full in the Oxford Literary Review, below.

 ‘A Conversion Disorder’